 - Donkey Kong Country series:

-- Donkey Kong Country 2 for the Game Boy Advance has a time trial where you can play all the levels you've beaten in the story.
+- Donkey Kong Country 2: Diddy's Kong Quest for the Game Boy Advance has a time trial where you can play all the levels you've beaten in the story.

-- Donkey Kong Country Returns also features a Time Trial mode, and awards the player with a bronze, silver, golf or shiny gold medal according to the time scored.
+- Donkey Kong Country Returns and Donkey Kong Country: Tropical Freeze features a Time Trial mode, and awards the player with a bronze, silver, gold or shiny gold medal according to the time scored.
 The mode is completely optional.

 - Every stage in Mischief Makers is a Time Trial, complete with the S grade for completing it in minimum time.
 One of the stages is an Auto-Scrolling Level, and the highest rank is only by grabbing the star before it enters the screen.